 This hotel was once a fortified Roman structure and a 12th Century Knight Commandery.
 The imposing structure built as a castle on a hilltop overlooks Saint Paul de Vence’s medieval walled city below the hotel.

+Guests interested in onsite epicurean adventures will find the Chateau Saint-Martin to be one of the luxury hotels in Europe.
 Experience the exquisite Michelin star restaurant that provides guests with delectable cuisine.
 Take in the views of the countryside and the Mediterranean Sea below while sipping champagne.
 In addition, you have 34 acres of trails and olive tree groves to explore, tennis courts and golf courses to play on, and pools and ocean entrances to enjoy.

 Although the Chateau La Cheneviere is a massive estate, it feels more like a cozy tucked-away country home than a grand palace.
 While today the chateau is one of France’s most beautiful luxury hotels, it has a long history and deep ties to the community.
 The gracious gardens surrounding the estate served an essential purpose in the 17th century.
 They were used for hemp cultivation to make rope and clothing for local fishermen.